AtomicBool/apex_dma/README.md

 # APEX DMA
 It's a DMA cheat framework for apex legends in VM.\
-Based on Memprocfs and Memflow.\
+Based on Memprocfs, MicroVMI plugin( for leechcore ), and Memflow QEMU Connector.\
 There's a simple example showing how to get key state and\
-the health of LocalPlayer in this project.
+the health of LocalPlayer in this repo.\

 ## Tested Features